Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

 As explained in~\cite[Section~2.5]{cantat-loray}, all the possible twenty-four quadruples of traces can now be obtained from the three we just described by permuting the entries and switching all four signs.
-Since we are ultimately interested in relative $\psl$-character varieties, permuting traces and changing their sign will only result into a permutation of the entries of the angle vector $\alpha$.
-So, we'll only consider the three quadruples of traces obtained above using Okamoto transformations.
+Since we are ultimately interested in relative $\psl$-character varieties, permuting traces and changing their sign will only result into a permutation of the entries of the peripheral angle vector. \cm{So, for each $\bm{\theta}$, we'll only consider the three quadruples of traces obtained from $\bm{\theta}$, $\Ok(\bm{\theta})$, and $\widetilde{\Ok}(\bm{\theta})$.}

-All the quadruples of traces obtained this way consist of real numbers between $-2$ and~$2$.
-Since we are only interested in angles in $(0,2\pi)$, we eliminate all the quadruples of traces with an entry outside of $(-2,2)$. \item For each remaining quadruple of traces, we apply Benedetto--Goldman's criterion\footnote{The original criterion appears in~\cite{benedetto-goldman} as Proposition 6.1.
+\cm{Among all the quadruples of traces obtained in this way, we only keep those whose entries are real numbers in the interval $(-2,2)$.
+This is because DT representations have non-trivial elliptic peripheral monodromies by definition (see Definition~\ref{defn:DT-representation}).} \item For each remaining quadruple of traces, we apply Benedetto--Goldman's criterion\footnote{The original criterion appears in~\cite{benedetto-goldman} as Proposition 6.1.
 However, there seems to be a computational mistake at the bottom of the first column, on page 102, leading to a wrong expression for $r^2-p-q$.
 A corrected version of the criterion was stated as Theorem 3.12 in~\cite{cantat-loray}.} to discriminate between representations into $\SU(2)$ and $\SL_2 \R$.
 The criterion says that the compact component of the real points of the relative $\SL_2\C$-character variety determined by the quadruple of traces $(a,b,c,d)$ consists of $\SL_2\R$ representations if